ctsuu/Behavioral-Cloning/README.md

 ### Explorting the data

-First of all, we may want to see what is captured in the data set.
+First of all, we may want to see what is captured in the [Udacity data set](https://www.youtube.com/watch?v=tMs6NUHAy80).
+The driver drove through the track 1 backward and forward few times.
 For every given time stamp, there are 3 images recorded from left, center, and right cameras.
 <p align="center">
  <img src="./image/3_images.png" width="800">
 </p>